layilin/SP23-33852/_annotations/book2.md

 [plant] 62.148 vervain.
 Also known as verbena (*Verbena officinalis*), an herbal shrub native to the Old World and Australia.

-[plant] 62.148 wild liquorice.
-Glycyrrhiza glabra L. is native to southern Europe, Russia, and southwest Asia.
-Grainger could also be referring to Glycyrrhiza lepidota Pursh, which refers to the species of wild liquorice that grows in North America.
+[plant] 62.148 wild liquorice. *Abrus precatorius*, a slender, viny plant that produces scarlet, pea-sized seeds with small black spots at the points of attachment.
+The seeds are known as jumbee beads, while the plant is sometimes known as the rosary pea.
+The seeds are commonly used to make jewelry, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
+The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdmonial cramping, diarrhea, and dehydration if ingested.

 62.149n *Donum Dei*.
 Gift of god.

-[plant] 62.149n rhubarb.
-Rheum rhabarbarum L. is an herb native to Asia.
+[plant] 62.149n rhubarb. *Rheum rhabarbarum*, a plant native to Asia.
+Traditionally used for indigestion and bowel complaints, now commonly used as a fruit.

 [place] 63.150.
 Volga's wave.
 The Volga is a river in western Russia that connects to the Baltic, Moscow, and Black Seas before flowing into the Caspian Sea.

 63.156. insect-tribe.
-Locusts (*Acrididae* family).
+Locusts, one of several species of acridids (family Acrididae) that are known for swarming and migrating and causing great damage to crops.

 63.168 yellow fly.
-Yellow fly (*Diachlorus ferrugatus*) is a small biting fly indigenous to Central America and the Southern United States. (http://entnemdept.ufl.edu/creatures/livestock/yellow_fly.htm)
+May be *Diachlorus ferrugatus*, a small biting fly indigenous to Central America and the southeastern United States.

 63.171. cochinille.
-Cochineal (*Dactilopius* coccus).
-Small scaled insects indigenous to South and Central America.
-They lay there eggs on the fronds of prickly pear cacti, and dried bodies of the female cochineal produced a crimson dye.
-Most cochineal production was from Indigenous sources, and the dye became an important Atlantic commodity in the eighteenth century.
-The red coats of British officers were dyed with cochineal (see lines 174-174 below).
+The cochineal insect (*Dactylopius coccus*), the source of a highly prized red dye made from the dried bodies of the female cochineal insects.
+The cochineal insect is native to tropical and subtropical Mexico and South America and was used in those places in the precolonial era to dye textiles and other objects.
+It became an important Atlantic commodity in the eighteenth century, with most of the supply still coming from indigenous sources.
+The red coats of British officers were dyed with cochineal (see lines 174-175 below).
 [plant] 64.172.
-Indian fig. Prickly pear cactus (*Opuntia ficus-indica*) is native to the Americas.
-It was the food source for Dactilopius coccus.
+Indian fig. Cactus plant of the genus *Opuntia*, some species of which served as food plants for the cochineal insect.
+There are over a hundred species of *Opuntia* distributed throughout the Americas. *Opuntia* are also known as prickly pear cacti or nopal, the pads of which are commonly consumed by human beings and animals as food.

 [people] 64.175.
 British Wolf.
 James Wolfe (1727-1759), English army officer.
-Like Grainger, he served in the Netherlands during the War of Austrian Succession (1740-1748) and during the Scottish Jacobite uprising (1745).
-Appointed Major-General in North America in 1758, Wolfe is perhaps best known for defeating French General Louis-Joseph, Marquis de Montcalm and the French army on the Plains of Abraham outside of Quebec city in September 1759.
-Wolfe was fatally wounded during the battle, but his victory brought an end to the Seven Years' war.
+Like Grainger, he served in the Netherlands during the War of Austrian Succession (1740-1748) and during the Scottish Jacobite Rising of 1745.
+Appointed Major-General in North America in 1758, Wolfe is perhaps best known for defeating French general Louis-Joseph de Montcalm-Grozon, marquis de Montcalm, and the French army on the Plains of Abraham outside of Quebec city in September 1759.
+Wolfe was fatally wounded during the battle, but his victory brought an end to the Seven Years' War (1756-1763).

 [people] 64.176.
 George.
-George III (1738-1820) ruled from 1760 to 1820.
+George III (1738-1820), king of Britain from 1760 to 1820.

-64.177. won from haughty Gaul.
-A reference to Wolfes victory against the French on the Plains of Abraham.

 64.179. paricides.
-Literally, father killer.
-Here Grainger refers to parasites that kill the plants (cane) on which they feed.
-Perhaps the sugarcane borer (*Diatraea saccharalis*) indigenous to South and Central America.
-A species of moth whose larvae bore holes in cane plants, it is especially harmful to plantations. (http://entnemdept.ufl.edu/creatures/field/sugarcane_borer.htm)
+Father killer.
+Here Grainger refers to parasites—and perhaps puns on the similarities between "paracide" and "parasite"—that kill the plants (in this case, the sugarcane) on which they feed.
+Grainger may be referring to the sugarcane borer (*Diatraea saccharalis*), a moth native to South and Central America whose larvae bore holes in sugarcane plants and do great damage on plantations.

-64.186.
-Neptune's purifying stream.
-Water.

 64.187.
 Augaean toil.
-Augeas, king of Elis, owned the stables that Hercules cleaned as one of his twelve labors by redirecting the Alpheus and Peneus rivers.
-(Brittanica) Here Grainger is comparing the labor of hand-cleaning every leaf in a cane field with the labors of Hercules.
+Augeas, king of Elis, owned the stables that Hercules cleaned in the course of completing one of his twelve labors.
+Grainger is comparing the labor of cleaning every leaf in a cane field with the labors of Hercules.

 64.171n.
-From volume two of Hans Sloane's A Voyage to the Islands Madera, Barbadoes, Nieves, St Christophers, and Jamaica (page 208).
+Sir Hans Sloane's Natural History of Jamaica.
+Hans Sloane (1660-1753), an Irish physician, naturalist, and collector who traveled to Jamaica in 1687 with Christopher Monck, second duke of Albemarle and newly appointed governor of Jamaica.
+During his stay in Jamaica, Sloane amassed an extensive collection of natural specimens, including plants, that later served as the subject of *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725), his natural history of Jamaica.
+Sloane also served as president of the Royal Society.
+Upon his death, he bequeathed his extensive collections, which he had made considerable additions to after returning from Jamaica, to the British nation.
+These collections served as the founding collections of the British Museum, the British Library, and the Natural History Museum in London.
+Sloane discusses the propagation of cochineal in the second volume of his *Voyage* (208).

 [place] 65.197 men of Kent.
 Kent is a county in England. <!--probably more to this-->